bevyengine/bevy/crates/bevy_ecs/hecs/README.md

 This is the Bevy project's fork of hecs with changes that accommodate the needs of the Bevy game engine.
 Some notable changes:
 * Entity indices are now queryable and are not returned in queries by default.
 This both improves ergonomics and significantly boosts performance in some cases.
-* Entity indices are now UUIDs and are no longer generational.
-This allows apps to use Entity ids as stable ids during serialization and networking.
-This also improves query performance because we don't need to look up entity generation information while iterating.
-It also removes ~300 lines of code dedicated to entity index maintenance.
-However this new model does come at a small cost: entity creation + `world.get::<Component>(entity)` lookup now requires hashing, which by our benchmarks is about 5x slower than the previous array indexing implementation.
-Given that this is an uncommon pattern and the major benefits the new design yields, we consider this small corner-case performance cost worth it.
 * Expose more interfaces as public so that we can build higher-level apis on top of the core hecs codebase (multithreading, functions-as-systems, world builders, schedules, etc)
 * Change Tracking